Johnng007/Live-Forensicator/README.md

 * <p>In the Windows module Forensictor looks out for suspicious activities within the Event Log, it has a long list of malicious executables, and PowerShell commands which it queries the event log against.</p>

+* <p>In the Windows module Forensictor Matches hashes of executables within the system to malicious hash databases for malware detection, Also browsing history URLs are matched against a list of latest URLs from IOCs for detection.</p>

 ## Screenshot
 <img src="https://github.com/Johnng007/Live-Forensicator/blob/main/styles/vendors/images/Forensicator_Output.png?raw=true" alt="Forensicator"  /> <br>